OpenAgentsInc/v2/docs/systems/chat.md

 The majority of the chat logic resides in the `useChat.ts` hook, located in the `hooks/` directory.
 This hook provides the following functionality:

 ### useChat Hook
+- Wraps and extends the Vercel UI useChat hook
 - Manages the state of messages for a specific thread
 - Handles sending new messages
 - Fetches messages for a thread
 - Updates the thread in the store when messages are fetched
+- Integrates with custom backend actions for thread and message management
+- Handles error states and user balance updates

 ### useChatActions Hook
 - Handles creating new chat threads